Forcing Planets to Evolve: Interactions Between Uranus and Neptune at Late Stages of Dynamical Evolution: One and two planet examples

 The simulation setup in Figure \ref{fig:2planetex} is such that Neptune's secular inclination amplitude is large since Jupiter started at a high inclination.
 The secular eccentricity perturbations for both Jupiter and Neptune are small compared to the eccentricity user-defined perturbations (i.e. the total user input change is several times larger than the secular amplitude), whereas, the exponential change for the inclination is on the same order as the amplitude of the secular oscillations.
 Understanding how user-defined perturbations compare to the gravitational perturbations between planets is essential for running effective models and knowing the limit of control one has on the evolution of planets.
-We highlight this further in Figure \ref{fig:2planet-incinations} with three examples of Neptune's inclination evolution with different values of $\Delta i$ and $\tau_i$ relative to the secular amplitude, $\mathcal{A}_{\rm sec}$ and secular oscillation timescale (1/frequency), $\tau_{\rm sec}$.
-When $\tau_i > \tau_{\rm sec}$, the long-term evolution is dominated by the user-defined forces.
-When $\Delta i > \mathcal{A}_{\rm sec}$, the prescribed sinusoidal evolution is noticeable.
-The three regimes are described in the figure caption.